Mossy Point Preserve

 In the early 1920s, Buffalo’s Charles and Florence Kennedy purchased a massive property in Wales.
 Hunters Creek ran right through the middle of the land, carving small waterfalls and a deep gorge.
 They spent countless days with their five children hiking the creek, searching for crayfish, and having adventures in the forest.
 Charles and Florence’s children eventually grew up and had children of their own.

 These grandchildren moved all over the country.
-As the years passed, the family had less time to visit and maintain the land, and in 2022, they sold the forest to the Western New York Land Conservancy.
+As the years passed, the family had less time to visit and maintain the land, and in 1994, they sold the forest to a private landowner.
+In 2019, the Land Conservancy purchased Mossy Point from the private landowner.
 This purchase could not have happened without the many individual, state, and foundation donors who helped us raise the funds.

 The preserve is open to visitors from dawn to dusk for hikers, snowshoers, and nature lovers of all ages and backgrounds.
 Visitors should park at the Hunters Creek County Park lot.
 This is where the trailhead begins.
 Dogs are not permitted at Mossy Point.